0chain/zwalletcli/README.md

 #### Getting tokens with Faucet smart contract - `faucet`

-Faucet smart contract can be used to get tokens for testing purposes.
+Tokens can be retrieved and added to your wallet through the Faucet smart contract.

 | Parameter      | Required | Description                                                  | Default | Valid Values     |
 | -------------- | -------- | ------------------------------------------------------------ | ------- | ---------------- |